Iyengar111/NanoLog/README.md

 	Average spdlog Latency = 2663 nanoseconds
 	Average spdlog Latency = 1627 nanoseconds
 ```
+# Crash handling
+* [g3log](https://github.com/KjellKod/g3log) has support for crash handling.
+I do not see the point in re-inventing the wheel.
+Have a look at that what's done there and if it works for you, give Kjell credit and use his crash handling code.

 # Tips to make it faster!
 * NanoLog uses standard library chrono timestamps.
 Your platform / os may have non-standard but faster timestamps.
 Use them!